Cover Flow is a graphical user interface in three dimensions for selecting titles, represented by images, in a collection.

 Firefox 3.1 also uses the principle to navigate between tabs.

-Several Ajax frameworks provide a Cover Flow-like extension.
+If you want a similar effect on your site, there are open source projects.
+Several Ajax frameworks provide also a Cover Flow-like extension.